-- 2.1 We believe that our school should provide a caring, positive, safe and stimulating environment that promotes our school values and the emotional, mental health and wellbeing of the individual child. - 2.2 We recognise the importance of the school working in a trauma-informed way, based on the understanding that a child's experiences of adversity and trauma can have long-term impact and leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health. - 2.3 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
-We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to.
-We recognise the need to teach children the skills they need to stay safe and to ask for help if they need it. - 2.4 We recognise that all adults within the school, including permanent and temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm.
-We recognise the importance of enabling all adults to share the full range of possible concerns about pupils and about adults promptly - 2.5 We will work with parents to build an understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.
+- 2.1 We believe that our school and nursery should provide a caring, positive, safe and stimulating environment that promotes our school and nursery values and the emotional, mental health and wellbeing of the individual child/young person. - 2.2 We recognise the importance of the school and nursery working in a trauma-informed way, based on the understanding that a child's experiences of adversity and trauma can have long-term impact and leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health. - 2.3 We recognise the importance of providing an environment within our school and nursery that will help children and young people feel safe and respected.
+We recognise the importance of enabling children and young people to talk openly and to feel confident that they will be listened to.
+We recognise the need to teach children and young people the skills they need to stay safe and to ask for help if they need it. - 2.4 We recognise that all adults within the school and nursery, including permanent and temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm.
+We recognise the importance of enabling all adults to share the full range of possible concerns about pupils and about adults promptly - 2.5 We will work with parents to build an understanding of the school and nursery's responsibilities to ensure the welfare of all children and young people, including the need for referrals to other agencies in some situations.